 Be sure your vehicle is properly warmed to operating temperature before you’re tested.
 “Cold” vehicles emit higher levels of pollution than those at operating temperature.
 In general, 10-15 minutes of drive time will ensure proper warm-up.

-Independent Test Centers
+Independent Inspection Centers